-- Project review after contract award and issuance of NTP letter: - Contractor completes Stormwater Pollution Prevention Plan and provides to the Harbors Project Manager (PM) or Project Engineer. - PM will submit to Environmental Section (HAR-EE). - HAR-EE will send their comments to the PM through memorandum. - Upon acceptance, Contractors will start the installation of the project-specific BMPs, which must be inspected prior to the start of any other work. - HAR-EE maintains an inventory of construction sites.
+- Project review after contract award and issuance of NTP letter:

+- Contractor completes SWPPP (or BMP

+Plan) and provides to the Harbors Project

+Manager (PM) or Engineer.

+- Upon acceptance, Contractors will start the installation of the projectspecific BMPs, prior to the start of any other on-site works.